OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP4.md

 T4.4 Refactor SageMath's Sphinx documentation system

-Significant progress towards sustainability of SageMath documentation by refactoring to reduce the amount of custom software.
+Significant progress towards sustainability of SageMath documentation by refactoring to reduce the amount of custom software

 Highlights: